 - Transport cost with a single market and two sources of raw material (the classic locational triangle)

 First Condition: One Market, One Raw material

-In Figure 1 (A) raw material is ubiquitous, factory locates at the market (point of lowest transport cost), as transporting an ubiquitous material will increase cost.
+In Figure 1 (A) raw material is ubiquitous, factory locates at the market (point of lowest transport cost), as transporting a ubiquitous material will increase the cost.

-In 1 (B) raw material is fixed, no weight loss (pure), means MI=1
+In 1 (B) raw material is fixed, with no weight loss (pure), which means MI=1

 factory locates at either market or raw material site.